instruct-rb/instruct/docs/prompt-completion-middleware.md

 # Prompt Safe

-Prompt safe allows the transcript to keep track of whether the content came from a trusted source (i.e. the developer) or is unsafe and came from an outside source (i.e. the user or llm).
+Prompt safe allows the prompt to keep track of whether bits of its content came from a trusted source (i.e. the developer) or is unsafe and came from an outside source (i.e. the user or llm).
 This is important for information for pipeline middleware that may need to make decisions based